sfi0zy/workspace-setup/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
  - OS version: [e.g. elementary OS 6.1]
+ - Software: [e.g. Telegram Desktop 3.4, installed as a snap package]

 **Additional context**
 Add any other context about the problem here.